 If you’re a sole trader or in a traditional business partnership, you can still gain the credit card purchase protection that Section 75 offers consumers.
 Section 75 can be even more valuable for business purchases than it is for personal shopping because business transactions are more likely to fall within Section 75’s eligible purchase price range of £100 to £30,000.
 That said, while limited companies are not covered by Section 75, many issuers do offer their own bespoke protection, each with their own rules and limits.

 Beyond the interest-free period and the improvements to accounting, business credit cards often come with an array of tempting introductory bonuses, rewards, cashback, loyalty scheme points, airmiles, insurances and discounts.

 Most business credit cards tend to come with annual fees, which need to be factored in when you are evaluating whether a particular business card is going to be beneficial to you.

 The interest rates on different business cards vary much more greatly than personal credit cards.
-It is always worth shopping around for one with a comparatively low rate, because even if it is your intention to pay off the balance in full every month, this may not always be possible in the unpredictable world of business, and it could prove to be quite a costly form of borrowing.
+It is always worth shopping around for one with a comparatively low rate, because even if you intend to pay off the balance in full every month, this may not always be possible in the unpredictable world of business, and it could prove to be quite a costly form of borrowing.

-Before assessing the benefits and potential pitfalls of particular business credit cards, it is always advisable to sit down and consider your own business structure, and work out how much, where, and on what your business spends its money.
+Before assessing the benefits and potential pitfalls of a business credit card, it is always advisable to sit down and consider your own business structure.
+You’ll need to work out how much, where, and on what your business spends its money.
 That way you will be aware of what (if any) rewards you will be entitled to.
 Some questions to ask could include:

 Can you comfortably clear your balance every month? – If yes, and your credit history is good, then you will undoubtedly benefit from all the tempting rewards and benefits that business credit cards and charge cards can offer.
 It is always best to work out your likely expenditure on any given card and include the monthly fee, to ensure that the rewards you reap will outweigh any price you will pay.